*****Abstract Submission Deadline for POSTER PRESENTATIONS extended to DECEMBER 20, 2019.*****

 The George Wright Society is managing abstract and proposal submission, please follow this link: http://www.georgewright.org/karst_2020_abstract to submit your abstract or proposal.

-The deadline for abstracts and proposals is November 30, 2019.
-You will be notified of acceptance by December 31, 2019 and must register by January 31, 2020 to be included in the meeting program.
+Abstract Submission Deadline for POSTER PRESENTATIONS only extended to DECEMBER 20, 2019.
+You will be notified of acceptance by January 1, 2020 and must register by February 28, 2020 to be included in the meeting program.